 Boondocking usually involves a more remote travel destination than many campsites can offer.
 There will often be fewer people, less noise, and more beautiful natural environments to experience.

-What Are Class C RVs Like While Boondocking?
+Why Are Class C RVs Good For Boondocking?

 You may not even be sure what exactly a Class C RV is, but that’s why I’m here to help you out.
 You’ve come to the right place, and a Class C rig is a great rig to look at, both for dry camping and camping in a more traditional setting.